ChunHuangPhy/CompactOject/docs/source/intro.rst

 If you use our software, please consider citing us with the following standard citation:

-..
-[CompactObject] The inference conducted here relies on the framework in the :math:`\textit{CompactObject}` package [CompactObject]_.
+The inference conducted here relies on the framework in the :math:`\textit{CompactObject}` package [CompactObject]_.
 This is an open-source, full-scope package designed to implement Bayesian constraints on the neutron star EOS.
 Other work based on this package is ....

 .. _CompactObject: https://chunhuangphy.github.io/CompactObject/